 Get excited because Fantasmic! at Disney’s Hollywood Studios is opening with new modifications and scenes.
 New sequences include Mulan, Elsa, Aladdin, Pocahontas, and Moana characters.

 Find out if Fantasmic! is good for young kids, as well as important time-saving tips with our guide to Fantasmic!

 Finding Nemo The Musical returned June 13, 2022, over at Animal Kingdom with a splashy new story, and shorter show time.

 We spoke with James Silson, Show Director at Walt Disney World Entertainment about what is different about this new version, known as Finding Nemo The Big Blue and Beyond.
 “Our show takes place in the timeline of the movie Finding Dory.
 At the end of that film, there’s a moment where we see the fish from Dr. P. Sherman’s office in plastic bags in the bay get rescued and taken to the Marine Institute, well that’s where our story begins.
 Those fish are now being released back into the ocean, and they’re inspired to share their story as to how they came to be in the Marine Institute,” explains James Silson.

-Also at Animal Kingdom, Festival of the Lion King will be back beginning July 16.
+Also at Animal Kingdom, Festival of the Lion King is back!
 This means the return of tumble monkeys, aerial acts, and more!
-“A Celebration of Festival of the Lion King” (the abbreviated version of the show) will come to a close July 4.

-And in late June, get your stomach and funny bone ready for the return of Hoop-Dee-Doo Musical Revue at Disney’s Fort Wilderness Resort.
+Get your stomach and funny bone ready for Hoop-Dee-Doo Musical Revue at Disney’s Fort Wilderness Resort.
+It’s back too!